The official website for European football

 • Opponents in 2010 FIFA World Cup qualifying, each side won their home game but England came out on top overall, finishing six points clear of second-placed Ukraine who lost to Greece in the play-offs.

 • England won the nations' two friendly meetings, starting with a 2-0 Wembley success in May 2000.
 Robbie Fowler and Tony Adams scored the goals.
-Steven Gerrard and Gareth Barry made their debuts, Rio Ferdinand sat on the bench and Andriy Shevchenko and Anatoliy Tymoshchuk featured for Ukraine.
+Steven Gerrard made his debut and Andriy Shevchenko and Anatoliy Tymoshchuk featured for Ukraine.

-• England prevailed 3-0 in Newcastle in August 2004, David Beckham, Michael Owen and debutant Shaun Wright-Phillips the scorers.
+• England prevailed 3-0 in Newcastle in August 2004 thanks to goals from David Beckham, Michael Owen and debutant Shaun Wright-Phillips.

 • The teams will meet again in qualifying Group H for the 2014 World Cup, England hosting Ukraine on 11 September with the reverse fixture on 10 September 2013.

 • Ukraine beat England 2-0 in the 2009 UEFA European Under-19 Championship final at Donetsk's RSC Olympiyskiy Stadium.
-Kyle Walker and Danny Welbeck lined up against Serhiy Kryvtsov and Denys Garmash, who struck Ukraine's second goal.
+Danny Welbeck lined up against Denys Garmash, who struck Ukraine's first goal.

 Selected previous meetings